Tape repair and recovery

 Splicing

-Splicing of tape is not always ideal and if not done correctly can cause damage to the playback equipment, especially when working with digital formats and delicate machines.
-In such cases we will manually respool the good sections of tape onto new reels and digitize the tape in short sections.
-Badly damaged sections of tape are removed to prevent damage to the VTR’s.
+Splicing of tape is not always ideal and can cause damage if not done correctly, this can cause damage to the playback equipment, especially when working with digital formats and delicate machines.
+In such cases we will manually respool the good sections of tape onto new supply reels and digitize the tape in short sections.
+Badly damaged or creased sections of tape are removed to prevent damage to the VTR’s.

 Ultimately, it’s a trade off – is the tape worth it and is a partial recovery better than none.